Queen snake (Photo by Joe Crowley)

 In the summer of 2011 Gillingwater and Nature Conservancy of Canada (NCC) staffer Cara Copeland, along with a team of biologists, uncovered the existence of queen snakes at several sites along the Maitland River during a survey of the river.
 The Lower Maitland River Valley Natural Area in Ontario, with its meandering river running through rocky riverbanks and tall limestone cliffs, provides ideal habitat for queen snakes.

-“Finding queen snakes is a good sign that the Maitland River and its shoreline are still healthy,” notes Copeland, assistant conservation biologist in midwestern and central Ontario.
+“Finding queen snakes is a good sign that the Maitland River and its shoreline are still healthy,” notes Copeland, conservation biologist in midwestern Ontario.
 “This summer’s surveys were an important step toward understanding this queen snake population.”